intel/vscode-oneapi-environment-configurator/README.md

 You can specify the direct path to the oneAPI install directory in order to avoid searching for the environment every time the environment is initialized.

 1. Press `Ctrl+, (or File -> Preferences -> Settings)` to open the Settings.
-2. On the left side of the Settings window, select `Extensions>Environment Configurator for Intel® oneAPI Toolkits`.
+2. On the left side of the Settings window, select `Extensions>Environment Configurator for Intel Software Developer Tools`.
 3. In the "ONEAPI_ROOT" field, specify the path to the installation directory of the oneAPI toolkit.

 ## Using setvars_config files for oneAPI Environment